wmtford/znunu/README.md

 Created from a fork of tmulholland/z-team-assembly 17 Aug.
 2018.

-# To create a histogram root file from Bill's front-end root macro
+# To create a histogram root file from Bill's front-end root macro, follow the instructions in src/README_RA2bZinvAnalysis

-(in src directory) (Un)comment compiler directives in RA2bZinvAnalysis.h to select:

-data/MC

-skim/ntuple

-TreeMaker version

-The corresponding configuration of the RA2bZinvAnalysis instance is controlled via config files RA2bZinvAnalysis.cfi (for default initialization), plus (filename).cfg for specialization.

-Run the code with

-root -l -b RA2bZinvLoadClasses.C RA2bZinvDriver.C

 # To make comparisons and ratios of N-1 plots